 Netflix is available on a huge range of devices, which means there are multiple ways to watch.
 You can stream on PCs/Macs, mobile devices, gaming consoles, a huge variety of streaming devices – name your gadget and Netflix likely has an app for it that ensures a smooth experience.
 However, the number of the devices you can watch on simultaneously varies depending on your chosen plan.
 So if you have a basic subscription, you can only watch on one device at a time.
 A standard subscription allows you to stream on two devices at the same time, and the premium option bumps that number to four.

 The quality of the stream will depend on your internet connection.
 The basic plan offers SD quality, the standard plan HD quality, and the premium plan grants you access to 4K UHD content.
 However, you need a speedy internet to be able to watch on the big screen.
-While the suggested minimum recommended broadband speed is 1.5MB/s, you need a minimum of 25MB/s to stream in 4K.
+While the suggested minimum recommended broadband speed is 1.5Mbps, you need a minimum of 15Mbps to stream in 4K.

 You can register up to five devices and watch content on any two at the same time.
 However, some channels can have device restrictions, so keep that in mind when signing up.
 For the complete list of Foxtel Now devices, check out the table below:

 For more details on recommended broadband speeds, check out this article on SVoD data usage.

 Both Netflix and Foxtel Now boast user-friendly interfaces which are extremely easy to navigate.
 With Netflix, you get a customised interface with titles recommended to you based on your previous ratings.
 You can add titles to your watch list.
-Closed captions and subtitles are available on selected titles, as well as audio descriptions.
+Closed captions and subtitles are available on most titles, as well as audio descriptions.
 Netflix video previews are a more recent addition.

 As for Foxtel Now, it hit the market with a new interface and improved search function.
 You have a Homepage, as well as pages for Live TV, On Demand, and Kids.
 The Live TV page shows channels available in your packs, while the On Demand section offers titles available to watch instantly.
 These titles will also depend on the channel packs you subscribe to.

 Netflix offers three subscription plans.
 The Basic Plan costs $9.99 and allows you to stream on one device at a time in SD.
 The Standard Plan costs $13.99/month.
 For that, you get HD streaming on two devices simultaneously.
-The Premium Plan, at $17.99/month, comes with 4K streaming on four devices.
+The Premium Plan, at $19.99/month, comes with 4K streaming on four devices.
 For this price you get access to the entire Netflix Australia library.

 How to choose between Netflix and Foxtel Now

-SVOD is a growing market, so you can expect for these two services to grow significantly in the near future, with bigger libraries and improved technical specs.
+SVOD is a growing market, so you can expect these two services to grow significantly in the future, with bigger libraries and improved technical specs.
 For now, choosing between the two depends strictly on what you want to watch and how you plan to access that content.